Jamesits/acr-cache-proxy/README.md

 ### Availability

 `registry-mirrors` option is failsafe.
 If one mirror does not work, other mirrors and then the original endpoints will be tried.
 Just make sure you don't hit the annoying rate limit.

+The program is mostly stateless.
+HA can be achieved by simply running multiple instances of it or load-balancing them with a TCP/HTTP LB.